 Alaska legislators have a mess to clean up.

 In the waning hours of this year’s legislative session, the state House of Representatives blew past the 121-day limit mandated by the Alaska Constitution.
 The disorganization that erupted at various points in the session due to the House majority’s inability to form a binding caucus re-emerged at the worst possible time, with the state budget hanging in the balance.
-And although the House succeeded in moving the budget on time — barely, only an hour before the legal end of session — the chaos of the session’s end had wasted too much time, and the House didn’t manage to pass its final four bills until after midnight, on May 16.
+And although the House succeeded in moving the budget on time — barely, only an hour before the legal end of session — the chaos of the session’s end had wasted too much time, and the House didn’t manage to pass its final five bills until after midnight, on May 16.
 Since then, lawmakers and interested members of the public have waited to see what Gov. Mike Dunleavy’s response will be — whether he will sign the potentially unconstitutional bills into law, let them pass into law without his signature, or veto them because they passed too late to be legal.

 If the bills pass into law, whether signed by the governor or unsigned, they would be ripe for a legal challenge, and recent history has shown that there are Alaskans willing to challenge actions by the Legislature or governor that are of dubious legality, often less because the appellants disagree with those actions themselves than because they wish to stand up against a legal precedent that could be abused in the future.
 The more power that is granted to lawmakers by inaction, the more power they will have when a bad actor tries to exploit it.
 And such a lawsuit could easily run up hundreds of thousands of dollars in costs for the state, burning through public money that is already too scarce.
 The likely outcome of the lawsuit, too, would be the invalidation of the improperly passed bills.
 That would leave legislators the choice of convening a special session (with all its own costs) to re-pass the laws, or giving up on that handful of bills — which, because of the content of the bills, would have serious negative impacts on Alaska’s economy.
 That latter option should be unacceptable to legislators, and to their constituents as well.